pbmanis/acq4-documentation/source/userGuide/devices/DAQGenericDevice.rst

     Photodiode-UV:
         driver: 'DAQGeneric'
+        channels:
             Photodiode:
                 device: 'DAQ'
                 channel: '/Dev1/ai7'
                 type: 'ai'
                 scale: 49.1*mW/V  ## calibrated 2011.11.09
                 offset: 0.0*mV
                 units: 'W'
                 settlingTime: 2*ms
                 measurementTime: 50*ms

 Manager Interface
 -----------------

+The :ref:`Manager user interface <userModulesManagerDevices>` for DAQGeneric devices will contain one control panel for each channel defined on the device.

     .. figure:: images/DAQGenericDevices/DAQGeneric_ManagerInterface.png

+Output channels have a **Holding** value that indicates the default value of that output when it is not being used in a task.
+Analog channels display **Scale** and **Offset** parameters as well.
+By default, each of these is loaded with the value given in the configuration file for the device.
+Modifying these values will change the behavior of the device while ACQ4 is running, but will not modify the original configuration file.
+Clicking any of the **Default** buttons will reset that parameter to the value that is defined in the configuration file.

 Task Runner Interface
 ---------------------

-The :ref:`Task Runner interface <userModulesTaskRunnerSettings>` for DAQGeneric devices includes one plot area for each channel and a :ref:`function generator <userInterfacesFunctionGenerator>` for each output channel.
+The :ref:`Task Runner interface <userModulesTaskRunnerSettings>` for DAQGeneric devices includes one :ref:`plot area <userInterfacesGraphics>` for each channel That displays either the recorded signal or the generated output waveform for that channel.
+A **Display** check box controls whether the plot area is visible.

-[note that holding value is added to output waveform after being built by function generator]
+Input channels also have a **Record** option which allows recording from the channel to be temporarily disabled, and a **Record initial state** option which causes the input value of the channel to be recorded once before the task and stored as metadata on the task results directory.
+This is used, for example, to make measurements from temperature probes where it is not necessary to acquire a complete waveform.

     .. figure:: images/DAQGenericDevices/PMT_TaskInterface.png

+Output channels have a :ref:`function generator <userInterfacesFunctionGenerator>` that is used to define the output waveform and sequence parameters.
+Also included are a **Pre-set** option, which sets the output value on the channel immediately before starting the task, and a **Holding** option, which (if checked) will alter the holding value for the channel after the task has completed.
+Note that, whether or not **Holding** is checked, the output channel will always be returned to its holding value after the task completes.

     .. figure:: images/DAQGenericDevices/Stim0_TaskInterface.png